MiczFlor/RPi-Jukebox-RFID/documentation/developers/webapp.md

 #### Reason

-The network connection is to slow or has issues.
+The network connection is too slow or has issues.
-This can also happens on armv6l devices where the build takes significantly longer due to the limited resources.
+This tends to happen on `armv6l` devices where building takes significantly more time due to limited resources.

 #### Solution

 Try to use an ethernet connection.
-Also reboot might help.
-If the error still persists (or there is no ethernet port on your devices) try to raise the timeout for npm package resolution.
+A reboot might also help.
+If the error still persists (or there is no ethernet port on your devices), try to raise the timeout for npm package resolution.

 1. Check the current config value (default is 120000)
     ``` bash